 Using hydrogen peroxide drops for swimmer’s ear can help clear any debris and excess earwax that might be trapping the water.
 Studies suggest that topical application of hydrogen peroxide solution can help soften ear wax and any crust formation inside the ear canal (5).
 If you are worried whether hydrogen peroxide is safe for ears, fret not.
 Hydrogen peroxide drops in the form of oxydol are generally prescribed by doctors for ear infections in infants (6).

-Avoid using hydrogen peroxide solution if any of these conditions apply to you:
+Avoid using hydrogen peroxide solution for ear cleaning if any of these conditions apply to you:

 - You have cuts or other physical injuries in your ears